 This dress is 3-D printed, and the 3-D file was developed by designer Iris van Herpen along with architect Isaie Bloch.
-The file-making took two months of intense drawing and a full week of printing in a very sophisticated machine, not comparable to the affordable 3d printers on the market for hobbyist.
+The file-making took two months of intense drawing and a full week of printing in a very sophisticated machine.
 According to van Herpen, “People often think that when you create something by machine, it is perfect, but this dress is a good example of the opposite.
 While the dress was printing, many small ‘faults’ happened because of the intense heating of the material.
 This makes the bones irregular, and makes it look even more real.”

 Photographed in the Metropolitan Museum of Art as Part of the Manus X Machina Fashion Exhibit, which has Now Closed.